xBuke/legali/PROJECT_SUMMARY.md

 ## 🎉 Final Thoughts

-You have everything you need to build LegalFlow:
+You have everything you need to build iLegal:
 - ✅ Complete technical foundation
 - ✅ Detailed product plan
 - ✅ Clear development roadmap